basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-erlang.md

 ```

 Jane processed orders 1 and 3.
 We used an "integer" index to reference Jane's id, next let's use a "binary" index.
 Now, let's say that the VP of Sales wants to know how many orders came in during October 2013.
-In this case we can exploit 2i's range queries.
+In this case, we can exploit 2i's range queries.
 Let's search the `order_date_bin` index for entries between `20131001` and `20131031`.

 ```erlang
 riakc_pb_socket:get_index_range(Pid, OrderBucket,